h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >
 > Any connection MUST use historic RADIUS/TLS.
 >
+> This flag is included here only for logical completeness.
+Instead, implementations of this specification SHOULD be configured to always use ALPN.
+>
 >> Client Behavior
 >>
 >>> The client MUST NOT send any protocol name via ALPN.